Horse Art in Medieval Times

 Durrer, Hans Burgkkmair and Lucas Cranach , among others, created art works of extremely ornate processional and jousting scenes.

 While Protestant Europe saw the increase of the light horse cavalry, the French maintained their liking for manege as a more disciplined and aristocratic form of horsemanship.
-England's Duke of Wellington stated the French horse were more manageable, but there was no gainsaying the effectiveness of a headlong charge by light cavalry.
+England's Duke of Wellington stated the French horses were more manageable, but there was no gainsaying the effectiveness of a headlong charge by light cavalry.

 It was most likely the earlier expansion of Islam and then the Crusades that brought the West into contact with Arab, Barb and Andalusian horses.
 The Gonzaga family of Mantua bred horses of oriental as well as domestic bloodlines and the School of Giulio Romano in the Plazzo del Te depict the quality of these horses.

-© All Photos and Sculpture Copyright 2000, Patricia Crane.
+© All Photos and Sculpture Copyright 2000 - 2024, Patricia Crane.